MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/versions/package-version-9.3.2204.md

 The package update includes the following enhancements to extend the capabilities of portals:

 - Enabled support for right-to-left languages (Arabic and Hebrew) for the [Dataverse starter portal](../create-portal.md).
-More information: [Support Languages](../configure/enable-multiple-language-support.md#supported-languages).
+More information: [Supported Languages](../configure/enable-multiple-language-support.md#supported-languages).

 - Enabled choices attribute on basic form metadata.
 More information: [Configure basic form metadata](../configure/configure-basic-form-metadata.md).